diyanefdo/Karoake-Machine-Raspberry-pi-project-Ongoing/README.md

   Allow control of the treble and bass of the song being played

 Completed:

-  Built the required circuitry for the device on a breadboard connecting the following additional components to GPIO pins -
+  Built the required circuitry for the device on a breadboard connecting the following additional components to GPIO pins:
         - Potentiometers
         - PCF 8591 module (8 bit)
         - 74H595 8 bit shift register